spring-attic/eclipse-integration-gradle/README.md

 Open the 'Gradle Tasks' View (via Window >> Show View menu).

   - select project `toolingapi`.
+  - run the `publish` task.
-  - run the default Gradle task.
+  - run the `updateLibs` task.

 You can also do this on the commandline:

     cd toolingapi/
     ./gradlew

+This runs both `publish` and `updateLibs` as they have been preselected as the default tasks in the Gradle script.

 If you do this on the commandline you will need to manually refresh the `org.springsource.ide.eclipse.gradle.core` project in the Eclipse workspace afterwards.
 If you use the 'Gradle Tasks View' then the refresh is automatic.